-Grant revenue for the three months ended June 30, 2018 consists of \$0.7 million of funds received and expended under a Phase II Small Business Innovation Research Grant (SBIR) from the National Heart, Lung, and Blood Institute (NHLBI) of the NIH to support the AEROSURF phase 2b clinical trial (AEROSURF Grant).
-Grant revenue for the three months ended June 30, 2017 includes \$0.9 million of funds received and expended under the AEROSURF Grant and \$0.2 million of funds under a Phase II SBIR grant from the National Institute of Allergy and Infectious Diseases (NIAID) to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury (Radiation Grant).
+For the three months ended September 30, 2018, we recognized grant revenue of \$0.1 million, which had previously been recorded as deferred revenue, and consists of funds received and expended under a Phase II SBIR grant from NIAID to support continued development of our aerosolized KL4 surfactant as a potential medical countermeasure to mitigate acute and chronic/late-phase radiation-induced lung injury (Radiation Grant).

-For the six months ended June 30, 2018 and 2017, we recognized grant revenue of \$0.7 million and \$1.4 million, respectively.
-Grant revenue for the six months ended June 30, 2018 consists of \$0.7 million of funds received and expended under the AEROSURF Grant.
-Grant revenue for the six months ended June 30, 2017 includes \$1.1 million of funds received and expended under the AEROSURF Grant and \$0.3 million of funds under the Radiation Grant.
+For the nine months ended September 30, 2018 and 2017, we recognized grant revenue of \$0.7 million and \$1.4 million, respectively.
+Grant revenue for the nine months ended September 30, 2018 consists of \$0.7 million of funds received and expended under a Phase II SBIR from the NHLBI of the NIH to support the AEROSURF phase 2b clinical trial (AEROSURF Grant).
+Grant revenue for the nine months ended September 30, 2017 includes \$1.1 million of funds received and expended under the AEROSURF Grant and \$0.3 million of funds under the Radiation Grant.

-As of June 30, 2018, all funding under the AEROSURF Grant and the Radiation Grant has been received and \$0.1 million related to the Radiation Grant is currently recorded as deferred revenue and will be recognized as grant revenue when the funds are expended.
+As of September 30, 2018, all funding under the AEROSURF Grant and the Radiation Grant has been received and recognized in revenue.